The Bridger Trail: A Safer Route to Montana Gold

 The need for Bridger’s route

 Bridger's route was no accident.
-Plains Indian tribes had promised the rich hunting grounds of the Powder River Basin under the terms of the 1851 Treaty of Fort Laramie.
+Plains Indian tribes had been promised the rich hunting grounds of the Powder River Basin under the terms of the 1851 Treaty of Fort Laramie.
 By 1864 they were beginning to attack Montana-bound travelers invading that country on the Bozeman Trail east of the Bighorn Mountains.

 These attacks by the Lakota Sioux and their allies, the Northern Cheyenne and Northern Arapaho, became known as Red Cloud’s War, a campaign to force Euro-Americans and the U.S. Army out of the Powder River country.
 The tribes’ efforts resulted in the closure of the Bozeman Trail and abandonment of new forts there as part of a new Fort Laramie Treaty in 1868.